 How it works:

 The Adventure Kit comes with the GoalZero Nomad 7, a small folding two panel solar charger, that can be used in combination with the Goal Zero Guide 10 battery pack.
 The Panel can be used to directly power a USB powered device, or to charge the Guide 10 power pack.

 In testing, I found the Nomad panel could fully charge the Guide 10 battery pack – which has 4 AA Batteries – in about 4 – 6 hours.
 The rate at which it charged depends on how much direct sunlight the panels receive.
-Once the batteries in the charger were full, I could use the power pack to charge my iPhone in about 3 hours.
+Once the batteries in the charger were full, I was able to then use the power pack to charge my iPhone in about 3 hours.

 I was able to charge the iPhone directly from the panel, but because of the circuitry in the iPhone this was actually a bit of a challenge.
 Whenever it got cloudy, the iPhone would stop charging and I then had to unplug, and then replug the USB cord to get it going again.
 This problem is specific to the iPhone and something that I’ve have found with just about every panel I’ve ever tried it with.

 - The Battery Pack: The Guide 10 comes with a set of four rechargeable AA batteries (and a charger) which can be plugged directly into Nomad 7 Solar Panel.
 Since there are so many devices that can be powered by AA batteries, this makes it one of its top selling points.

 - The Car/Cigarette Adapter: With the addition of the car/cigarette adapter, the Guide 10 Plus Adventure Kit adds functionality that most other chargers don’t have.
 This was a major plus, when using older devices that may not have a USB power port.
 For instance, it allowed me to charge my SPOT Global Sat Phone – something that none of my other kits could do.